Bulkhead (partition)

 A bulkhead is an upright wall within the hull of a ship, the fuselage of an airplane, or the body of a car.
 Other kinds of partition elements within a ship are decks and deckheads.

 Etymology

 The word bulki meant "cargo" in Old Norse.
 During the 15th century sailors and builders in Europe realized that walls within a vessel would prevent cargo from shifting during passage.
 In shipbuilding, any vertical panel was called a head.
 So walls installed abeam (side-to-side) in a vessel's hull were called "bulkheads".
 Now, the term bulkhead applies to every vertical panel aboard a ship, except for the hull itself.

 History

 Bulkheads were known to the ancient Greeks, who employed bulkheads in triremes to support the back of rams.
 By the Athenian trireme era (500 BC), the hull was strengthened by enclosing the bow behind the ram, forming a bulkhead compartment.
 Instead of using bulkheads to protect ships against rams, Greeks preferred to reinforce the hull with extra timber along the waterline, making larger ships resistant to ramming by smaller ones.

+A twin-hulled boat unearthed in Bac Ninh, Vietnam, features a series of bulkheads along each hull, which help strengthen the structure.
+The boat is dated to about 1,600–1,800 years ago.
+If so, this would represent the earliest archaeological evidence of bulkheads found anywhere in the world to date.